sagemath/trac_to_gh/Issue 5716.md

 # Issue 5716: lifting a subdivided matrix should preserve the subdivision, but doesn't.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5716

 Original creator: was